mayureshw/vctools/README.md

     export AHIRDIR=<Directory where you checked out the above AHIR fork>

+Cross check.
+This command should show the source code of the component:

+    ls $AHIRDIR

 AHIR supplies pre-compiled binaries for Ubuntu.
 Append the path of these executables to your PATH environment variable:

     export PATH=$AHIRDIR/prebuilt_ubuntu_16.04_release/bin:$PATH

 Cross check.
-This command should show the source code of the component:
+Type Aa2VC command - it should show a usage message:

-    ls $AHIRDIR
+    Aa2VC

 ### vctools (this component)